tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

 $ yarn install
 $ yarn dev
 ```

 Now that the development server is running, navigate to http://localhost:3000/ to check it out.

 ### Configure TinaCMS in App 🔆

-With Next.js, there is an [`App` class component](https://nextjs.org/docs#custom-app) that initializes pages; we need to override this component to wrap every page in a `Tina` component that will provide access to the `cms` instance.
+With Next.js, there is an [`App` class component](https://nextjs.org/docs#custom-app) that initializes pages.
+We need to override this component to wrap every page in a `Tina` component that will provide access to the `cms` instance.

 Following along with the [Tina documentation:](https://tinacms.org/docs/nextjs/bootstrapping)